microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 ## Onboard a secondary workspace
 From 1.3.0-1, OMSAgent supports to onboard the agent to multiple workspaces.
-Run the omsadmin.sh command supplying the workspace id and key for your workspace, and -m to indicate secondary workspace:
+Run the omsadmin.sh command supplying the workspace id and key for your workspace, and -m to indicate a secondary workspace.
+The multi-homing marker is used to identify this workspace when you [list all workspaces](#list-all-workspaces).
+The marker can be any string that does not contain whitespace:
 ```
 cd /opt/microsoft/omsagent/bin
 sudo ./omsadmin.sh -w <workspace id> -s <shared key> -m <multi-homing marker>
 ```
-NOTE: Secondary workspace is currently unable to pull the configuration from OMS service.
+NOTE: Any secondary workspace is currently unable to pull the configuration from OMS service.
 We are working on it.

 ## Onboard a secondary workspace using a file
 Reference [Onboarding using a file](#onboarding-using-a-file) Add the following line into /etc/omsagent-onboard.conf
 ```
-MULTI_HOMING_MARKER=<any string, e.g. MySecondaryWS>
+MULTI_HOMING_MARKER=<any string without whitespace, e.g. MySecondaryWS>
 ```

 # Manage Workspaces